survivejs/webpack-book/manuscript/01_introduction.md

 Big thanks to [Christian Alfoni](http://www.christianalfoni.com/) for helping me craft the first version of this book.
 That inspired the whole SurviveJS effort.
 The version you see now has been heavily revised.

-The book wouldn't be half as good as it is without patient editing and feedback by my editor [Jesús Rodríguez Rodríguez](https://github.com/Foxandxss).
+The book wouldn't be half as good as it is without patient editing and feedback by my editor [Jesús Rodríguez](https://github.com/Foxandxss).
 Thank you.

 This book wouldn't have been possible without the original "SurviveJS - Webpack and React" effort.
 Anyone who contributed to that, deserves my thanks.
 You can check that book for more specific attributions.